 How Does Blockchain Technology Work?

-Early concepts for blockchain technology have existed since the 1980s, but blockchain as we know it today was introduced by the individual or group known as Satoshi Nakamoto.
 Bitcoin (BTC), widely regarded as the first modern cryptocurrency, also popularized the decentralized blockchain, which stores blockchain data across a decentralized network of computing devices, thus removing any single point of failure.

 What Are The Advantages of Blockchain Technology?